tosc/vim/README.md

 ### Important
 * VimHelper
 	Change tex-compiler to custom-auto-compiler and make it work for any file.
-	Another console? - Some way of showing separate output from compiling file.
-	Make vh start a new console instead of trying to make my own, then direct stdout stderr to my one.
-* Add leader that opens tempfile with current files filetype.
 * Delete shougos addon for sessoins and remove anything that has to do with sessions.
 Never use them.
 * Remove addons for tags.
 Never use tags.